KingricharVD/astra/doc/build-unix.md

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build LUX-Qt, make sure that the required packages for Qt development are installed.
+If you want to build ASTRA-Qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
 To build without GUI pass `--without-gui`.